apache/airflow/docs/apache-airflow/howto/add-dag-tags.rst

 .. image:: ../img/add-dag-tags.png

 Tags are registered as part of dag parsing.
-In case of stale tags you can purge old data with the Airflow CLI command ``airflow db clean``.
+In case of stale tags, you can purge old data with the Airflow CLI command ``airflow db clean``.
 See :ref:`db clean usage<cli-db-clean>` for more details.